Search Results for: American

 How to Apply

 Step 1 Download the microsoft word or pdf file below and fill it out completely.
 VSSR Scholarship App (Word) VSSR Scholarship App (PDF) Essays must adhere to the following guidelines: Essays should be single spaced with 12 pt font; should not be less than 2 pages in length and no more than 4 pages in length (not including the references); and contain a minimum of two references for qualification.
 2022 Essay: Describe the global legacy of the American Revolution.
 How have the political ideology and values of the revolution influenced other governments and societies?
 Due Date: Essay and application process is CLOSED for 2022 (2023 Award).
 Awards will be provided to one Undergraduate Student and one Graduate Student for enrollment year 2022 / 2023 and communicated no later than May 31, 2022.
-Step 2 Mail in your completed application or upload it using the form below Name* First Last Email* File*Max. file size: 256 MB.
+Step 2 Mail in your completed application or upload it using the form below "*" indicates required fields Name* First Last Email* File*Max. file size: 256 MB.
 By Mail: VSSR Scholarship Chairman Attn: J. Matthew Haynes PO Box 18032 Richmond, VA 23226 Questions regarding the Scholarship Fund can be directed to Scholarship Chairman at scholarship@vssr.org.

 Read more